 The book on which this post is based, the Happiness Trap, features on this list of 35 Life Changing Self-Development Books to Read ASAP.

 As distinct from other forms of therapy that encourage you to question the validity of your negative thoughts, ACT teaches you how to systematically undermine yourself, instead.
-So it’ll be particularly appealing if you’re a bit of a masochist like me.

 Dr Russ says it is a healthy mind that produces psychological suffering.
 In fact, research shows that around 80% of our thoughts have negative content.

 This post contains some useful facts about ACT that everyone should know.

 1. ACT is part of a movement in psychology that regard mindfulness and acceptance as important components of positive change